Relicjamin-jv/Obsidian/DFS/Trees-DFS.md

 - *Descendent* - All the nodes that are reachable from the current node.
 - *Level* - the level of the node is the number of ancestors from the node to the root node.
 The root node has a level of 0.
 - *Depth* - The depth of a node is the number of edges on the path from the root of that node.
 - *Height* - The height of the node is the numnber of edges on the longest path from that node to a leaf.
-The height of a tree is the geight of its root node.
+The height of a tree is the height of its root node.
 ![[Pasted image 20220802143638.png]]

 ##### Binary Tree: